-Trillium will focus on transportation, employment, food, and interpersonal safety, and housing in alignment with statewide SDoH priorities.
+Trillium will focuses on transportation, employment, food, and interpersonal safety, and housing in alignment with statewide SDoH priorities.
 Trillium will also focus on the social integration and community inclusion as an essential component of wellness.

 By managing Medicaid funding and services locally, Trillium achieved cost efficiencies that allowed us to reinvest savings in innovative programs and services that are making a difference in the communities we serve.
 These programs help address additional SDoH listed.